A-m-e-y/ECE_510_Documentation/index.md

 # 👋 Welcome to My Course Journal

-Hi, I'm **Your Name**, and this is my learning journey for the course _"Course Title"_ taken during **Spring/Fall 2025**.
+Hi, I'm **Amey Kulkarni**, and this is my weekly journey for the course _"ECE 510: HW For AI & ML"_ taken during **Spring 2025** term.

-Here you'll find:
+Here you'll find Documentation for:

-- 📘 Weekly Challenge Logs
+- ➡️ Weekly Challenges
-- 🚀 Project Journal Progress
+- ➡️ Project Journal Progress

 ---